Mudpuppy12/terraform-poc/README.md

 ![Poof of Concept Design](poc-network.png)

 Proof of concept.
 VPC with 3 public and 3 private subnets in 3 availability zones.
-Public uses internet gateway for exit, private uses NAT gatewateways.
+Public uses internet gateway for exit, private uses NAT gateways.
 Three EC2 instances are used in the private networks running nginx with a Application Load balancer.

 Access is granted via EC2 Instant Connect Endpoint, or ZeroTier VPN network access.